Cancer and Pain Management

-Can you show exactly where on your body you are experiencing pain?
+Can you show exactly where on your body you have pain?

 Does the pain move or travel?
 If yes, can you show how and where?

-Have you taken any medicines to relieve the pain, or tried any other approaches to reduce the pain?
-Have you experienced any relief?
+Have you taken any medicines to relieve the pain, or tried any other things to reduce the pain?
+Have you had any relief?

-Have you noticed particular activities or positions that make the pain better or worse?
+Have you noticed certain activities or positions that make the pain better or worse?